 Objectives in this domain

-- Network services issues: switching issues (STP, VLAN assignment, ACLs), routing issues (routing table and default routes), address pool exhaustion, and incorrect gateway/IP/subnet mask.
+- Network services issues: switching (STP, VLAN assignment, ACLs), routing (routing table, default routes), address pool exhaustion, incorrect gateway/IP/subnet mask

-- Performance issues: congestion, latency, packet loss, and wireless interference.
+- Performance issues: congestion, latency, packet loss, wireless interference

-- Tools and protocols: protocol analyzers, command line tools, cable testers, and Wi-Fi analyzers.
+- Tools and protocols: protocol analyzers, CLI tools, cable testers, Wi‑Fi analyzers

 Resources